CCHMP NEWS STORIES

 dentistry so people only go to the dentist when the situation has deteriorated

 badly.
 We mostly did extractions.”
-It was through Larry that

 Christina Mahoney became involved with the CCHMP.
 After reading a story about